KaterinaWalter/webdocs/docs/course-info.md

 ## Assignments & Grading

+> Assignments in this course include: **PROJECTS** (40% of overall grade), **HOMEWORK** (30% of overall grade), and **CLASSWORK** (30% of overall grade). _See below for details, procedures, and grading policies_.

-### PROJECTS (40% of overall grade)
+### PROJECTS (40%)
 * 💻 **Projects** serve as the bulk of our coursework.
-There will be one major coding project assigned per unit that we will work on in class over several weeks.
+Expect at least one major coding project assigned per unit, to which we will dedicate several weeks of class time.
-  * These projects have minimum requirements to test your technical skills, but are largely graded on your 🎨 **creative effort**!
+ * Projects involve writing full programs that have rigorous requirements designed to test your technical skills, however, plenty of support is available during class time and office hours to ensure all targets are met.
+ * As such, the grades you earn on projects will depend heavily on your 🎨 **creative effort**.

 * _Projects follow this workflow:_
 > 1. A link to a **GitHub template repository** will be provided as starter code.
 A `repository`, or "repo," is like a 📂 _project folder_ that contains several code files.
 > 2. You will write your code in the **GitHub Codespaces IDE**.
 An `IDE` is an "Integrated Development Environment," which means an application (or web-app) where you can _write and run code_.